Ladhi-Kahlon/555IntermediateModernWeb/Labs/ch10-jQuerySelectors/README.md

 	$(".favorite").css('background-color', 'yellow');
 	```

-1. Mark yourself as complete.
+1. Mark your work as complete.

 ## Bonus